artemis-prime/chess-two-ways/README.md

 ## Domain Driven Design

 We value a self-contained, cleanly written domain that is agnostic about how it's displayed or how apps that use it are implementated.
 It's easy to unit test, and easy to create a CLI for.
-It is delightfully unburdened and unpoluted by knowledge of UI stack quirks, or any slings and srrows of outrageous pixels.
+It is delightfully unburdened and unpoluted by knowledge of UI stack quirks, or any slings and arrows of outrageous pixels.
 It's "just the domain!"
 Please find the [longer discussion and links here](./DDD.md).

 ## Domain architecture
 The core functionality of Chess is implemented in `just-the-chess/` and [discussed here](./just-the-chess/CORE_ARCH.md).